dnk8n/za_business_time_delta/README.md

 1. cd into the root of the checked out repo directory
 1. To run outside now framework, run command: `./runserver.sh`
-1. Alternatively, run command: `now dev` ([Install and setup now if necessary](https://zeit.co/download)) This will deploy to a non-production server at an auto-generated private URL
+1. Alternatively, run command: `now dev` ([Install and setup now if necessary](https://zeit.co/download)) This will deploy to a non-production server at a private IP
 1. Click on URL provided in terminal output

 **Non-production deployment**